Small Batch Dog Food – Reviews & Buying Guide

 - Freezing and freeze-drying their raw food (although there is also a lightly cooked line)

-What’s more, you won’t find smallbatch products in any of the major retail stores or online shops like Amazon or Chewy. smallbatch are dedicated to supporting local businesses — check out their website’s store locator if you want to find out where you can get this food brand for your pooch.
+What’s more, you won’t find smallbatch products in any of the major retail stores or online shops like Amazon or Chewy. smallbatch is dedicated to supporting local businesses — check out their website’s store locator if you want to find out where you can get this food brand for your pooch.

 smallbatch dog food is available in the form of frozen, freeze-dried, or lightly cooked sliders or patties, and they also offer meat-only and meat+veg chubs.
-They have several treats options, too — jerky, frozen bites, frozen hearts, and marrow bones.
+They have several treat options, too — jerky, frozen bites, frozen hearts, and marrow bones.

 As for flavors, meats are always the main ingredients, followed by veggies, herbs, and fruit.
 They base their formulas on these meats:

 Many recipes include veggies like yams, carrots, broccoli, kale, and squash.
-Some of their formulas may contain fruits, such as cranberries and apples, and almost all of them have the precious salmon oil and aromatic herbs, such as basil and rosemary.
+Some of their formulas may contain fruits, such as cranberries and apples, and almost all of them have salmon oil and aromatic herbs, such as basil and rosemary.

 |smallbatch Dog Food|

-|Dog Frozen Raw|
+|Dog Frozen Raw||

-|Dog Lightly Cooked|
+|Dog Lightly Cooked||

 Our Evaluation Process